 I obtained my PhD degree in Egyptology at Monash University (Melbourne, Australia) after completing my studies at the University of Florence and the University of Pisa.
-I currently work as Lead Curator of the Circulating Artefacts project
+I am currently Research Affiliate at Monash University and former Lead Curator of the Circulating Artefacts project

 at the British Museum (Department of Egypt and Sudan).
 The project aims to create a cross-platform alliance against the looting of pharaonic antiquities.

 investigated the Graeco-Roman cartonnage manufacture (i.e. mummy masks, foot-cases, full body covers) at Ismant al-Kharab, ancient Kellis, in the Dakhleh Oasis, Egypt, and identified local traits and features in the decoration, as an expression of the regional tradition.
 The survey and the comparison of archaeological data with the antiquities market raised issues of cultural heritage preservation and protection by establishing that a number of tombs at Kellis were looted in recent times.

 From 2008, I founded two research projects with the main purpose of retracing funerary artefacts

 in museums and private collections and documentation in libraries and archives about the Nizzoli family